Short Sale vs Foreclosure In California

 Short Sale Process

-short sale happens when a property is sold for less than what’s owed on the mortgage due to financial trouble.
+A short sale happens when a property is sold for less than what’s owed on the mortgage due to financial trouble.
 The lender needs to agree to this sale to get all the money after the deal is done.
-They may forgive the remaining debt or make the borrower pay it by getting a deficiency judgment
+They may forgive the remaining debt or make the borrower pay it by getting a deficiency judgment.

 For example, if the homeowner owes $250,000 but the home’s value is only $225,000, the $25,000 difference can either be forgiven or collected by the lender.